 Every factoring company, business, and their customers are different, so these steps are generalized accordingly.
 This is more or less what you can expect when you factor an invoice.

 - Business owner submits outstanding invoices for funding.
 Traditional invoice factoring companies often require a business to factor all their invoices for the duration of a contract.
 With many newer companies, you can choose which invoices you want to fund.
-(Full disclosure: FundThrough lets you pick which invoices to fund.)
+(Full disclosure: FundThrough lets you pick which invoices to fund with no minimum, no maximum, and no long-term contracts.)

 - Factoring company does due diligence.
 Oftentimes this will include checking that a business is legally established, is up-to-date on taxes, and doesn’t have liens on their accounts receivable and/or the specific invoice.
 (Many factoring companies will find ways to work with businesses if they have these issues.)
 During this step, the factoring company will also verify that the invoice is real.